Shopify pre-orders vs Kickstarter

 Early-bird discounts: Consider limited-time discounts (typically 10-20% off) to reward customers who commit earliest.
 This creates urgency and helps you gauge initial demand quickly.

-Pay early and save: Some pre-order solutions let you offer a discount to customers who want to pay off a deferred-charge pre-order early, improving cashflow while giving them the option to pay later.
+Pay early and save: Some pre-order apps let you offer a discount to customers who want to pay off a deferred-charge pre-order early, improving cashflow while giving them the option to pay later.

 Tiered pricing: Consider Kickstarter-style pricing tiers: